In rounding up our entrepreneurship theme for the month of May, let’s talk about why it’s important to start a business for the right reasons.

 We’ll begin with a quote: “You can only become truly accomplished at something you love.
 Don’t make money your goal.
 Instead pursue the things you love doing and then do them so well that people can’t take their eyes off of you.” – Dr. Maya Angelou

-The gist of this quote is this: Don’t go into business to make money.
-Success comes when you enthusiastically follow your passion.
+The gist of this quote is this: Success (and therefore money) comes when you follow your passion.

 Could that be the secret to success?

-How many times have you heard people say, “I’m going to start this side business so I can make enough money to quit my day job and do what I really want to do.”
-Or, “I’m starting this side business so that I can make some passive income while I focus on my real passion.”
+How many times have you heard people say, “I’m going to start this business on the side so that I can make enough to quick my day job and do what I really want to do.”
+Or, “I’m starting this business on the side so that I can make some income while I focus on building up my real passion.”

-And were they successful?
-Unlikely.
-Why?
-Because if your heart isn’t truly in your business, people will feel it.
+And unfortunately they probably weren’t that successful, because if your heart isn’t truly in your business, it’s obvious – to everyone.
+It’s obvious to yourself, your customers, and you audience.
 It will be nearly impossible to sustain your business because it doesn’t have heart, passion and purpose.

 In today’s hyper-competitive markets, people not only want to feel seen and heard and understood, they want to know that the companies they are supporting care.
-They want to know that these companies are dedicated to something real and true.
+They want to know that these companies are dedicated to something more than just profits.
 These are the companies that have a definitive and inspiring reason for being in the world that goes beyond just financial profit.

 Remember this not-so-inspiring fact: nearly half of all businesses fail in the first five years.

-Unless you have a strong enough purpose for your company to exist – which means an emotional link between what you’re working to create and why you want it out in the world – you will most likely not follow through on the work that it takes to launch a business and the stamina that it takes to keep it going.
+Unless you have a strong enough purpose for your company to exist, you will most likely not follow through on both the determination that it takes to launch a business and the stamina that it takes to keep it going.

-To be an entrepreneur takes a fierce commitment to the hard work day after day after day.
+Being an entrepreneur requires relentless persistence day in and day out.
 The most successful entrepreneurs are not motivated by financial gain.
-They’re motivated by three things: a drive to make a difference, a deep love of the game, and a desire to use their talents to impact the lives of others.
+They’re motivated by: a drive to make a difference, a deep love of the game, and a desire to use their talents to impact the lives of others.

 While building anything from the ground up is incredibly challenging, if you have the right reasons, you’ll have the resilience and perseverance you need to become a success.